apache/doris-website/docs/admin-manual/data-admin/backup-restore/overview.md

 While Doris provides powerful backup and restore capabilities, there are some limitations and unsupported features in certain scenarios:

+1. **Storage&Compute Decoupled**:
+   Storage and compute decoupling mode does not support backup and restore.

-1. **Async Materialized View (MTMV) Not Supported**:
+2. **Async Materialized View (MTMV) Not Supported**:
-   Doris currently does not support backing up or restoring tables that are associated with **Async Materialized Views (MTMV)**.
-If such views are involved, the backup or restore operations may not work as expected, and users may encounter issues related to consistency or data integrity during the process.
+   Backing up or restoring **Async Materialized Views (MTMV)** is not supported in Doris.
+These views are not considered during backup and restore operations.

-2. **Tables with Storage Policy Not Supported**:
+3. **Tables with Storage Policy Not Supported**:
-   Tables that have a **storage policy** defined (e.g., tables configured with custom storage settings) are **not supported** for backup and restore operations.
-These tables may encounter issues during backup or restore, as their storage configurations may conflict with the snapshot process.
+   Tables that have a [**storage policy**](../../../table-desgin/tiered-storage/remote-storage.md) defined are **not supported** for backup and restore operations.

-3. **Incremental Backup**:
+4. **Incremental Backup**:
    At present, Doris only supports full backups.
-Incremental backups (where only the changed data since the last backup is stored) are not yet supported, although this may be included in future versions.
+Incremental backups (where only the changed data since the last backup is stored) are not yet supported, although users can backup specific partitions.

-4. **Colocate With Property**:
+5. **Colocate With Property**:
    During a backup or restore operation, Doris will not preserve the `colocate_with` property of tables.
 This may require reconfiguring the colocated tables after restoring them.

-5. **Dynamic Partition Support**:
+6. **Dynamic Partition Support**:
    While dynamic partitioning is supported in Doris, the dynamic partition attribute will be disabled during backup.
 When restoring data, this attribute needs to be manually enabled using the `ALTER TABLE` command.

-For detailed usage instructions, please refer to the backup and restore user guides.